nearthlab/SiamMaskCpp/README.md

 # SiamMaskCpp
 * C++ Implementation of [SiamMask](https://github.com/foolwood/SiamMask)
-* Efficient network output post-processing using [OpenCV's GPU matrix operations](https://docs.opencv.org/2.4/modules/gpu/doc/per_element_operations.html) instead of numpy
+* Porting slogan:
+    * numpy operations &rarr; cv::Mat operations
+    * CNNs &rarr; torch::jit::script::Module
+    * Other tensor operations &rarr; torch::Tensor operations
-* Faster than original implementation (speed increased from 22fps to 40fps when tested with a single NVIDIA GeForce GTX 1070)
+* Faster than the original implementation (speed increased from 22fps to 40fps when tested with a single NVIDIA GeForce GTX 1070)

 # Requirements
-* OpenCV >= 3.4.0
+* OpenCV >= 3 (tested with 3.4.0)
-* PyTorch >= 1.3.0
+* PyTorch >= 1 (tested with 1.3.0)

 # Convert a SiamMask model to Torch scripts
 You can use the models (with the refine module) trained with the original repository [foolwood/SiamMask](https://github.com/foolwood/SiamMask) for inference in C++.
 Just Follow the instruction in [jiwoong-choi/SiamMask](https://github.com/jiwoong-choi/SiamMask#converting-siammask-model-with-the-refine-module-to-torch-scripts) to convert your own models to Torch script files.